 For example, Panopto’s editor provides a full suite of basic post-production tools that enable users to edit the table of contents as well as captions and other metadata, build and edit video presentations from existing slide decks, create quizzes, add new audio and video feeds, attach PDF documents, trim the top and tail of videos, cut segments from within videos, combine multiple videos, and control camera switching in multi-camera videos.
 Further, edits made with Panopto are “non-destructive”, which means that any edits including trims and cuts can be undone at any point in the future.

-By contrast, Kaltura’s editor provides a subset of this functionality through three separate widgets—a video editor, a video timeline editor, and a video quiz maker.
-These tools don’t provide functionality for adding and editing slide decks, editing captions, adding new audio and video feeds, combining multiple videos, or controlling camera switching.
+By contrast, Kaltura’s editor provides a subset of this functionality through three separate widgets — a video editor, a video timeline editor, and a video quiz maker.
+None of these tools provide functionality for adding and editing slide decks, editing captions, adding new audio and video feeds, combining multiple videos, or controlling camera switching.
 It’s also important to note that edits are destructive, meaning that any video segments trimmed or cut are permanently lost.

 Panopto’s video editor makes it easy to perform basic post-production, from synchronizing audio or video and slide decks to controlling multi-camera video switching.